Numidia: Background

-The Numidians were people who inhabited North Africa, specifically the regions that now form northern Algeria and western Tunisia, during the final three centuries of the first millennium BC.
-Their lands bordered the Carthaginian hinterlands in eastern Tunisia to the east, the territory of the Mauri tribes to the west, and the Saharan edge occupied by the Gaetulians to the south.
+The emergence of Libyan monarchical states was probably stimulated, at least partly, from a combination of internal developments and external political pressure from Carthage.
+Internally, population growth and the widespread adoption of iron technology significantly increased the agricultural carrying capacity of the land.
+This allowed for more complex social organization and ultimately led to institutionalized inequality.
+In addition, a key internal factor was the military shift in the early third century BC from war chariots to cavalry.
+This change greatly increased mobility and allowed chiefs to extend their authority over much larger areas.

+Externally, sustained contact with Phoenician settlers and Carthage also played a significant role.
+Phoenician coastal settlements traded with the interior for goods such as ivory, hides, and precious stones.
+Numidians and Mauri also served as mercenaries or allied troops in Carthaginian armies.
+A notable example is Zelalsan, ancestor of the Massylian royal dynasty around 250 BC, who bore the Phoenician title sufet, suggesting that some Numidian communities were organized along Phoenician civic lines.
+Carthage may have encouraged the rise of local kings to facilitate control over dependent territories.
+Consequently, Carthage's militaristic expansionism from the late sixth century BC may also have caused the formation of larger and stronger competing Libyan polities as a response to this pressure.

 By the time of the Second Punic War in 218 BC, the previously scattered Numidian tribes had consolidated into two great and rival tribal groups: the Massylii in eastern Numidia, and the Masaesyli in the west.
 During the first part of the Second Punic War, the eastern Massylii, under their king Gala, were allied with Carthage, while the western Masaesyli, under king Syphax, were allied with Rome.
 The Kingdom of Masaesyli under Syphax extended from the Moulouya river to Oued Rhumel.

 The Romans worked hard to cultivate Syphax's friendship, and helped to train his troops in the techniques of infantry warfare.

-Syphax initially revolted against Carthage, but Gala’s son Masinissa, raised in Carthage, rallied forces and helped Carthage defeat Syphax twice by 213 BC, forcing him to flee.
+Syphax initially revolted against Carthage, but Gala's son Masinissa, raised in Carthage, rallied forces and helped Carthage defeat Syphax twice by 213 BC, forcing him to flee.
 Masinissa then joined the Carthaginian general Hasdrubal Barca in Spain, where he played a key role in Carthaginian campaigns against Rome.
-After Gala’s death, Carthage stripped Masinissa’s family of their lands, prompting him to ally with Rome.
+After Gala's death, Carthage stripped Masinissa's family of their lands, prompting him to ally with Rome.
 Returning to Africa, he initially partnered with Syphax against Carthage.
 However, Hasdrubal married his daughter Sophonisba to Syphax, securing his loyalty to Carthage.
-Syphax defeated Masinissa twice in 205 BC, forcing him to retreat into the mountains, where he waged a guerrilla campaign, eluding capture and eventually joining forces with Scipio’s Roman army.
+Syphax defeated Masinissa twice in 205 BC, forcing him to retreat into the mountains, where he waged a guerrilla campaign, eluding capture and eventually joining forces with Scipio's Roman army.